Topic 1: Conversations about concepts in texts (IA1)

 What this dot point is asking

 QCAA wants you to treat every text as the product of a writer addressing an audience for a purpose in a context.
 The Unit 3 subject matter names this as a relationship (not a one-way transmission) and asks you to analyse how each of the five terms shapes the meaning the text can carry.
-The dot point is fundamental to IA1, where you are explicitly assessed on calibration to a specified audience, and it informs IA2 by giving you a framework for any text's communicative situation.
+The dot point is fundamental to IA1, where you are explicitly assessed on calibration to a school-identified public audience, and it informs IA2 by giving you a framework for any text's communicative situation when you argue an issue in spoken form.

 The answer